Writing scripts for remote actions on Mac

 Empty if the last campaign failed.

-Returns 0 if the campaign status is received.
+Returns 0 if the campaign answer is stored successfully in

 Encoding the script